Acupuncture

 How does it work?

-Acupuncture ensures the proper circulation and flow of energy throughout the body.
-Many diseased states correlate with insufficient flow of energy in the tissues or organs of the body, or, conversely, stagnation of toxic energies—often both.
-The stimulation of acupuncture points regularizes this flow, which in turn alleviates symptoms.
+Acupuncture ensures the proper circulation and flow of blood, energy, and fluids throughout the body.
+Many diseased states correlate with insufficient circulation to the tissues and organs, or, conversely, accumulation of blood and toxins—often both.
+The stimulation of acupuncture points regularizes this flow, which in turn both alleviates symptoms and treats the root.

 There’s much more to it, of course, and it gets into pretty intricate realms of reasoning and experimentation.